Laravel-Backpack/docs/7.x-dev/crud-uploaders.md

 This allows you to overwrite or set the uploader class for this field.
 You can use any class that implements `UploaderInterface`.
 - **`fileNamer`** - default: **null**
 It accepts a `FileNameGeneratorInterface` instance or a closure.
 As the name implies, this will be used to generate the file name.
 Read more about in the [Naming uploaded files](#upload-name-files) section.

+<a name="available-uploaders"></a>
+## Available Uploaders

+We've already created Uploaders for the most common scenarios:
+- CRUD comes with `SingleFile`, `MultipleFiles`, `SingleBas64Image`
+- PRO comes with `AjaxUploader`, `DropzoneUploader`, `EasyMDEUploader`
+- if you want to use spatie/medialibrary you can just install [medialibrary-uploaders](https://github.com/Laravel-Backpack/medialibrary-uploaders) to get `MediaAjaxUploader`, `MediaMultipleFiles`, `MediaSingleBase64Image`, `MediaSingleFile`

+<a name="how-to-create-uploaders"></a>
+## How to Create Uploaders

+Do you want to create your own Uploader class, for your custom field?
+Here's how you can do that, and how Uploader classes work behind the scenes.

+// TODO

+<a name="faq-uploaders"></a>
+## FAQ about Uploaders

 <a name="handling-uploaders-in-relationship-fields"></a>
 ### Handling uploads in relationship fields